 Sometimes site that is hosted in VPN does not have a verified SSL installed.
 Go to the address bar of your browser, this will display a security notice.
 Select proceed anyway.

-So the next time Netflix, Hulu, BBC iPlayer, or Pandora tell you that the sites are not available for your region, change your region!
+So the next time Netflix, Hulu, BBC iPlayer in South Korea, or Pandora in South Korea tell you that the sites are not available for your region, change your region!
 Grab the first flight to the US or the UK and all your website unblocking worries will be over forever.

-But seriously – nothing is worse than blocked sites, and nothing is easier than a simple solution to unblock sites.
+But seriously – nothing is worse than blocked sites, and nothing is easier than a simple solution to unblock sites in South Korea.
 But you can’t simply unblock sites with a few clicks!

 Ok maybe you can with a VPN, but it’s not always very safe because you’re going to be breaking a rule when you do that and you need be careful that you don’t get red-flagged or caught.
 A VPN keeps you safe and lets you unblock and access sites with ease.